 Principles for Regenerative Living

-- Treat others and Earth with the respect and compassion with which we want to be treated (The Golden Rule).*
+- Treat Earth and all living beings with the respect and compassion with which we want to be treated.
+Golden Rule, or Principle of Reciprocity*.

-- Cherish the essential goodness of human beings.
+- Nurture the essential goodness of human beings.

-- Heal power imbalances that provoke human violence in relation to self, others and the natural world.
+- Heal power imbalances that provoke human violence in relation to self, others and the natural word

-- As peace-makers, we are committed to building trust and trustworthiness through constructive conduct and communication in the presence of differences and/or competing needs.
-Specifically, we refrain from denigrating, stereotyping, maligning or invalidating others.
+- Build trust and trust-worthiness through constructive conduct and communication in the presence of differences and/or competing needs.
+Specifically, refrain from imputing motive, and from denigrating, stereotyping, maligning or invalidating persons or peoples.

-Principles for Dialogue in the presence of diversity:
+Principles For Respectful Dialogue (in the presence of differences)